 - Where processing is based on consent, to withdraw the consent;

-- Object to any processing of Personal Data that Tournaments Abroad justifies on the “legitimate interests” legal grounds, unless our reasons for undertaking that processing outweigh any prejudice to the individual’s privacy rights; and
+- Object to any processing of Personal Data that Referee Abroad justifies on the “legitimate interests” legal grounds, unless our reasons for undertaking that processing outweigh any prejudice to the individual’s privacy rights; and

 - Restrict how we process the Personal Data while we consider your inquiry.